The Ross School of Business building

 We do not waive application fees for any other reason.

 Each application round has a corresponding week in which decisions will be shared with applicants who applied in that round.
 Please note that your evaluation will not start until all application documents have been received.
-This includes recommendation forms, transcripts, and (if required) exam scores.
+This includes recommendation, transcripts, and (if required) exam scores.

-The Admissions Committee will grant an admission deferral request only in cases of personal medical emergency or US military assignment that precludes starting the program in the original term of admission.
+The admissions committee will grant an admission deferral request only in cases of a personal medical emergency or U.S. military assignment that precludes starting the program in the original term of admission.
 If a deferral is granted, students must pay their enrollment deposit to secure a seat in the following year's class; deferrals are for a maximum of one year and can only be given once per student.

 General Information